Farse 0.12.2

 Inspired by Thoth.Json and its composability.

 Farse uses a slightly different syntax, includes a computation expression, and a few custom operators that simplify parsing.
-It also tries to keep a low overhead while still producing acceptable error messages.
+It also tries to keep a low overhead while producing detailed and helpful error messages.

 Installation